 Continuing across the lake we will arrive to the island of Amantani.
 Here we will meet the Quechua families that will offer us a cosy home-stay style lodging and prepare us traditional food for lunch.
 After lunch we will make the short ascent to the two hilltops of the island while observing the daily lifestyle of the local people.
 Atop of the island we will visit two ancient pre-Inka temples, Pachatata and Pachamama (father & mother cosmos).
 In the evening after dinner the community members will hold a small welcoming party for us.

 After breakfast on Amantani we will board the boat again to make the short trip to the neighboring island of Taquile.
 Here we will ascend the beautiful stone paths to the community, a small and quite shy population, not to mention very hard-working and wise, a culture full of art and tradition.
 Taquiles’ people are cheerful and proud of their origen and culture, happy to share with us the beautiful atmosphere of island life upon the immense lake Titicaca.

-A brief transfer from Puno to the neighboring city of Juliaca.
-(End the tour)
+A brief transfer from Puno to the neighboring city of Juliaca to board your flight back to Lima.

-- 08 night’s accommodations: 04 night in 3 stars hotels, 02 nigth in Hotel Lodge, 02 night in 04 stars hotel in Puno (Based in
+- 08 night’s accommodations: 04 nights in 3 stars hotels, 02 nigths in Hotel Lodge, 02 nights in 04 stars hotel in Puno (Based on double occupancy)

 - All transportation.